maizi0122/Ripened/README.md

   4.2 function of smart listener binding.

+      if you abide by the rule of naming the set-method for one field of your class, which follows with the rule of android-source project.<br />
+      when your field's type is an interface which have only one method, your set-method should be named like setXxxYyy<br />
+      when your field's type is an interface which have more than one method, your set-method should be named like addXxxYyy<br />
+      such as:
+      public class A{
+          private Xxx abc;

+          public void setAbc(Xxx abc){
+                this.abc = abc;
+            }
+          //the interface which has only one function(),it's "set-method" start with "set" public interface Xxx{
+                return-type fun(params...);
+          }

+          private Yyy def;

+          public void addDef(Yyy def){
+                this.def = def;
+          }
+          //the interface which has more than one function(),it's "set-method" start with "add" public interface Yyy{
+                return-type fun1(params...);
+                return-type fun2(params...);
+                .
+                .
+          }
+      }

       if you setup this object, we can help you bind the listener smartly.

       In fact, we are not force you to use auto-event binding, you can bind the listener all by yourself.